jeppech/schema-ts/README.md

 ## Valuer
 A `Valuer` is a function, that is passed as the first argument to the `v.as(...)` function.
 The Valuers job, is to assert, that the input value is of the type that we want, and return that type.
-If this assertion fails, it must throw an error.
+If this assertion fails, it must throw a `ValidationError`.

 Here's an example of a Valuer, that requires the property to be either `admin`, `user` or `anonymous`
 ```ts